reemhd/News-API/README.md

 ## Information

-This News API uses REST API which allows users to search and retrieve topics, articles, users and comments.
+This News API provides a REST API that enables users to search for and retrieve information on topics, articles, users, and comments.

-The API is hosted on Render: [NEWS API](https://backend-project-news-api.onrender.com/api/)
+It is hosted on Render and can be viewed here: [NEWS API](https://backend-project-news-api.onrender.com/api/)

 ## Prerequisites